GoogleCloudPlatform/community/tutorials/ar-subs/index.md

 6. You can control your car with the arrow keys and shoot with the space bar.
 7. The game will exit when you are hit.
-8. If you can see the game, pygame is working with your display and we can proceed to the next steps.
+8. If you can see the game, pygame is working with your display and you can proceed to the next steps.